A FEW WORDS ABOUT DOUG . . .

 As I had recently joined RHS as their art director and senior graphic designing, for a nominal fee, RHS had me help her outfit her cafe with photos of historic Redmond ~ giving her restaurant the vintage feel she wanted.

 Highlight ~ Years later in 2010, Ryan Donaldson purchased the business from Renee.
-KING TV's Evening Magazine featured Chef Ryan several times.
+Seattle, WA's KING TV's Evening Magazine featured Chef Ryan several times.
 The Stone House Restaurant went on to become famous for his Northwest cuisine, local wines, and special vintage cocktails.
 Ryan built a very loyal, devoted clientele and kept my art of the historic cottage in his restaurant's entryway for years.

-WESTERN WASHINGTON ~ I was one of the Eastside Heritage Center founding members in Bellevue, WA.
-I also served for eight years on the Redmond Historical Society board of drectors.
+WESTERN WASHINGTON I was one of the Eastside Heritage Center founding members in Bellevue, WA.
+I also served eight years on the Redmond Historical Society board of drectors.
 As their art director, I created their newsletter, event signage, and graphics / historical banners for the 2013 Redmond 100th Birthday Celebration.

-EASTERN WASHINGTON ~ When Doug and I returned to the Inland NW, I served serveral area non-profits Currently, I'm busiest as the art director for Spokane Preservtion Advocates quarterly newsletter UPDATE (pdf shared above).
+EASTERN WASHINGTON When Doug and I returned to the Inland NW, I served serveral area non-profits.
+Currently, I'm busiest as the art director for Spokane Preservtion Advocates quarterly newsletter UPDATE (pdf shared above).
 It's rewarding and I love working with editor Dave Shockley.
 I've also been an active member of The MAC in several capacities since 1997.

-DONATING ART DURING COVID ~ Normally, I give framed fine art prints (and once an original) of local settings to several Inland NW benefits and auctions.
+DONATING ART DURING COVID Normally, I give framed fine art prints (and once an original) of local settings to several Inland NW benefits and auctions.
 COVID stopped many of these events, but most have resumed their in-person fund-raising.

 INLAND NORTHWEST CAUSES FOR FINE ART AUCTION DONATIONS

 V.I.P.
 MALING LIST ~ To be added to my V.I.P.
 (Very Important Patron), please phone or text me at 206.406.1409 and share your contact information.
-This year has definitely been a very tough one, but as I gradally find more balance moving forward, look for notifications to hopefullt begin again.
+This year has definitely been a very tough one, but as I gradally find more balance moving forward, look for notifications to begin again.

 "SOMETIMES MIRACLES ARE SIMPLY GOOD PEOPLE WITH KIND HEARTS."